National Farm or Producer Organization

 Location: Little Rock, AR

-Term: first, ends FY 2023 on 1/31/2023
+Term: first, ends FY 2027 on 9/30/27

 Agricultural Research, Extension, and Education

-Kenrett Jefferson-Moore, North Carolina A&T University (Vice Chair)
+Kenrett Jefferson-Moore, North Carolina A&T University (Chair)

 Dr. Kenrett Y. Jefferson-Moore, Ph.D. is a professor and chairperson of the Department of Agribusiness, Applied Economics and Agriscience Education (AAEAE) at North Carolina A&T State University in Greensboro.
 She has served as the chief academic officer of AAEAE since January 2019, where she manages departmental budgets, operations, personnel, academic programs, and research portfolio.
 Dr. Jefferson-Moore’s research interests include the marketing and economic evaluation of local and organic foods and value-added agriculture.
 She has also collaborated on several projects across 1890 and 1862 land-grant institutions and USDA agencies.
 She served her first term as the 1890 LGCU representative on the USDA NAREEE Advisory Board from 2017 to 2020.
 She is the past chair of the Committee on the Opportunities and Status of Blacks in Agricultural Economics (COSBAE), a special interest membership section of the Agricultural and Applied Economics Association.